 One of my students, Allen, wrote the SAT twice, with only a month in between.
 He didn’t do any work in between because he was studying for end of year exams, but his total score improved by 100 points.
 This isn’t a huge difference, but it’s worth giving up a Saturday morning for!
 There are two possible reasons for this: either one particular test happened to suit Allen more than the other, or studying for his school exams helped his score as well.

 Some people think that admissions officers are expecting you do get a great score first time around.
 This isn’t true – achievement takes perseverance, and I’ve heard admissions people say that they may even look positively on multiple test attempts if the student improved.
 This might not be true in all situations, but it certainly is in some!
+Be warned though.
+There’s nothing to gain from writing a test 5 times.
+Don’t keep writing the test and expect things to improve when you haven’t done anything in between.
+Generally, a large number of test attempts is not looked on favourably.
+There’s a balance to be struck, and two tests attempts is a good idea for almost all students.

 Many people start off their prep by taking both tests, or a diagnostic test.
 If you’ve done this, this article will help you work out how to interpret your results.
 I know that many diagnostic tests provide some interpretation of their results, and some guidance about which test you should take based on your results, but here’s what I would say to you if you’re trying to interpret your diagnostic test, or your scores on a practice ACT and SAT.